favonia/cloudflare-ddns/README.markdown

 ### ⚙️ All Settings

-The emoji “🧪” indicates experimental features and the emoji “🤖” indicates technical details.
+The emoji “🧪” indicates experimental features and the emoji “🤖” indicates technical details that most users can safely ignore.

 <details>
-<summary id="generate-scoped-api-token-all-settings"><em>Click to expand:</em> 🔑 The Cloudflare API token</summary>
+<summary id="generate-scoped-api-token-all-settings"><em>Click to expand:</em> 🔑 Cloudflare API Access</summary>

 > Starting with version 1.15.0, the updater supports environment variables that begin with `CLOUDFLARE_*`.
 Multiple environment variables can be used at the same time, provided they all specify the same token.